What are the recent changes?

 Are there any restrictions on competing or backing up a contestant?

-When a fiddle contestant is being judged no other fiddles should be played on the stage, whether being judged as backup or not.
+When a fiddle contestant is being judged no other fiddles should be played on the stage.

 Do I need to fill out a separate form for each entry?